Codecademy/docs/content/mysql/concepts/query-attributes/query-attributes.md

 ---
 Title: 'Query Attributes'
-Description: 'Query attributes are attributes that can be defined by clients that apply to the next statement sent to the server for execution.'
+Description: 'Query attributes client-defined attributes that apply to the next statement sent to the server for execution.'
 Subjects:
   - 'Computer Science'
   - 'Information Technology'